Srivijaya: Historiography

 Little physical evidence of Srivijaya remains.
 There had been no continuous knowledge of the history of Srivijaya even in Indonesia and Maritime Southeast Asia; its forgotten past has been resurrected by foreign scholars.
-Contemporary Indonesians, even those from the area of Palembang (around where the kingdom was based), had not heard of Srivijaya until the 1920s when the French scholar, George Cœdès, published his discoveries and interpretations in the Dutch and Indonesian language newspapers.
+Contemporary Indonesians, even those from the area of Palembang (around where the kingdom was based), had not heard of Srivijaya until the 1920s when the French scholar, George Cœdès, published his discoveries and interpretations in Dutch and Indonesian language newspapers.
 Cœdès noted that the Chinese references to Sanfoqi, previously read as Sribhoja or Sribogha, and the inscriptions in Old Malay refer to the same empire.

-The Srivijayan historiography was acquired, composed and established from two main sources: the Chinese historical accounts and the Southeast Asian stone inscriptions that have been discovered and deciphered in the region.
-The Buddhist pilgrim Yijing's account is especially important in describing Srivijaya, when he visited the kingdom in 671 for six months.
+The Srivijayan historiography is based on two main sources: the Chinese historical accounts and the Southeast Asian stone inscriptions that have been discovered and deciphered in the region.
+The Buddhist monk Yijing's account is especially important in describing Srivijaya, when he visited the kingdom in 671 for six months.
 The 7th-century siddhayatra inscriptions discovered in Palembang and Bangka Island are also vital primary historical sources.
-Also, regional accounts that some might be preserved and retold as tales and legends, such as the Legend of the Maharaja of Javaka and the Khmer King also provide a glimpse of the kingdom.
-Some Indian and Arabic accounts also vaguely describe the riches and fabulous fortune of the king of Zabag.
+Also, regional accounts that some might be preserved and retold as tales and legends, such as the Legend of the Maharaja of Zabaj and the Khmer King also provide a glimpse of the kingdom.
+Some Indian and Arabic accounts also vaguely describe the riches of the king of Zabag.
+It's likely that the Zabag-Khmer story was based on Javanese overlordship over Cambodia.

 The historical records of Srivijaya were reconstructed from a number of stone inscriptions, most of them written in Old Malay using Pallava script, such as the Kedukan Bukit, Talang Tuwo, Telaga Batu and Kota Kapur inscriptions.
 Srivijaya became a symbol of early Sumatran importance as a great empire to balance Java's Majapahit in the east.
 In the 20th century, both empires were referred to by nationalistic intellectuals to argue for an Indonesian identity within a united Indonesian state that had existed prior to the colonial state of the Dutch East Indies.

 Srivijaya, and by extension Sumatra, had been known by different names to different peoples.
 The Chinese called it Sanfotsi, Sanfoqi or Che-li-fo-che (Shilifoshi), and there was an even older kingdom of Kantoli, which could be considered the predecessor of Srivijaya.
-Sanskrit and Pali texts referred to it as Yavades and Javadeh, respectively.
-The Arabs called it Zabag or Sribuza and the Khmers called it Melayu.
+The Arabs called it Zabag or Sribuza and the Khmer called it Melayu.
 While the Javanese called them Suvarnabhumi, Suvarnadvipa, Melayu, or Malayu.
 This is another reason why the discovery of Srivijaya was so difficult.
-While some of these names are strongly reminiscent of the name of Java, there is a distinct possibility that they may have referred to Sumatra instead.
+While some of these names are strongly reminiscent of the name of Java, there is a distinct possibility that they may have been referring to Sumatra instead.